 According to historical records, Buddhism was first introduced to Mount Jiuhua in the year 401.
 In 719, a Korean monk named Jin Qiaojue arrived and practiced Buddhism here for 75 years.
 Upon his Nirvana in 794, Jin Qiaojue was respected as the Earth Buddha by the locals, hence it has become the place where religious rituals were held to worship the God of Earth.

-Visitors to the temples on the mountain are always impressed with the exquisite architecture and grand structure.
-Now there are no more than 90 temples in existence in it, most of them restored in Ming and Qing Dynasties.
+Visitors to the temples on the Mount Jiuhua are always impressed with the exquisite architecture and grand structure.
+Now there are no more than 90 temples in existence in it, most of them restored in Ming (1368 - 1644) and Qing (1644 - 1911) Dynasties.
 Among the most well known are the Incarnation Hall, Huacheng Temple, Zhiyuan Temple, Longevity Hall, Zhantanlin Temple, Ganlu Temple and Tiantai Zhending Temple.

 Huacheng Temple is the oldest and holiest temple on Jiuhuashan.
 It is located in the center of Jiuhua Street.
 Though it first appears simple and solemn, the structure and decoration of the building are truly artistic.
 The engravings on lintels, brackets and roofs reinforce the brightness and liveliness of the building.
 The picture, 'Nine Dragons Playing with Pearls' on a panel in the Main Shrine Hall is a consummate piece of ancient Chinese art.